bdadam/lightning-talk-svelte/README.md

-# Presentation for "Quick Intro to Svelte"
+# Quick Intro to Svelte